umarhassan-mitodl/11.255-spring-2005/content/pages/related-resources.md

 title: Related Resources
 uid: 166b618b-5c54-6f24-fe0a-64bed8cb3f70
 ---
 Below are a series of negotiation games used in class to help students explore the topics discussed.
-Complete versions of these games can be ordered from the [Program on Negotiation](https://www.pon.harvard.edu/) at Harvard University.
+Complete versions of these games can be ordered from the {{% resource_link "04b85fb8-e80d-41d4-ae3c-477030257b29" "Program on Negotiation" %}} at Harvard University.

 ## Game 1: Appleton-Baker